Retirement Plan for OPS Employees

 No, there are no charges from BENCOR as long as contributions are being made.
 After 24 consecutive months of inactivity, there will be a small monthly fee.
 Please call BENCOR.
 There are also some small fees associated with the mutual fund options.
 See the fee schedule.

-Will I still be able to participate in the plan if I move from OPS to a TEAMS or Faculty position?
+Will I still be able to participate in the plan if I move from OPS to a UWF or Faculty position?

 No, these positions are eligible for other retirement plans.

-Will I be able to withdraw my funds if I move from an OPS to a TEAMS or Faculty position?
+Will I be able to withdraw my funds if I move from an OPS to a UWF or Faculty position?